Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-Buying numbers for popular sites.
-It is possible to order for any other site or application, if it is not on the list.
+- Buying numbers for popular sites.
+It is possible to order for any other site or application, if it is not on the list;
-Full number rental.
+- Full number rental;
-Number rental for one site.
+- Number rental for one site;
-Repeated reception of SMS messages after activation is complete.
-Available for numbers that are still online.
+- Repeated reception of SMS messages after activation is complete.
+Available for numbers that are still online;
-You can order access restoration for MTT operator numbers.
-Service cost: 100 rubles for each month from the date of activation.
+- You can order access restoration for MTT operator numbers.
+Service cost: 100 rubles for each month from the date of activation;
-Call forwarding for Avito, Yula, Yandex.
-You can also order call forwarding for any other service.
+- Call forwarding for Avito, Yula, Yandex.
+You can also order call forwarding for any other service;
-185 countries of the world.
+- 185 countries of the world;
-Statistics of the best-selling countries.
+- Statistics of the best-selling countries;

 ## Grizzly SMS